iGovDirect/Security-Review/README.md

 **Scenario:** Attacker uses a zero-day vulnerability with a specific goal of disrupting the service by taking over target computer (Advanced Persistent Threat)

-Counter Measures: If the target notice that the screen is taken over he/her will have to unplug from internet to stop the attack.
+Counter Measures: If the target notice that the screen is taken over he/her will have to unplug from the internet to stop the attack.
 The intrusion will be reported as a possible zero-day attack so it can be patched.

 **Scenario:** Attacker uses hardware backdoor in mobiles, put there during delivery from the manufacturer, to change voting results.
 (Advanced Persistent Threat)

-Counter Measures: Since voting records are auditable, its possible to figure out which manufactors have this problem.
-The risk for the manufacurer is high as being cought means criminal charges and most likely a ban of sales.
+Counter Measures: Since voting records are auditable, it's possible to figure out which manufacturers have this problem.
+The risk for the manufacturer is high as being caught means criminal charges and most likely a ban of sales.

 ### Report a Vulnerability or Threat